vaishnavichedde/REAL-TIME-USER---INTERFACE-WIRELESS-DOT-MATRIX-DISPLAY-SYSTEM/README.md

 Updates the temperature periodically.
 Displays the temperature on the dot-matrix display.

-Example:

-30°C
+Example:30°C

 The PDF specifies that the temperature value should be updated periodically, such as every one second.

-Step 10: Text Editing
+## Step 10: Text Editing

 The user can edit display text through the Bluetooth terminal application.